FritzTheDev/HackableCMS/README.md

 # HackableCMS

-Open-Source + Hackable CMS designed for Programmatic SEO.
+Hackable CMS designed as a boilerplate template for Programmatic SEO.